ggteixeira/heroesCatalog/README.md

-# HEROES CATALOG, the heroe's database you were looking for
+# HEROES CATALOG, the heroes' database you were looking for

 # Requirements